-- In one episode of Star Trek: Voyager we learn that the Doctor has been working to get his holo-novel published.
-While he insists it's fictional it's hard to escape the fact that, among other things, the clearly evil oppressive characters in the book look like identical (but more evil) copies of the actual Voyager crew.
-Of course, this being both the first holo-novel written by a hologram and the only writing we know of made by a member of Voyager's crew, it does make sense that it would be published for those reasons alone.
+- In one episode of Star Trek: Voyager, we learn that the Doctor has been working to get his holo-novel published.
+While he insists it's fictional, it's hard to escape the fact that, among other things, the clearly evil oppressive characters in the book look like identical (but more evil) copies of the actual Voyager crew.
+Of course, this being both the first holo-novel written by a hologram and the only writing we know of made by a member of the ship's crew, it does make sense that it would be published for those reasons alone.
 Try not to think too hard about how publishing is supposed to work in a scarcity-free society.

-- They also established he'd been devoted to writing for some time before it ever came up that he'd finished a book, and the book had already been published for some time before the rest of the team even knew about it (except probably Gibbs).
+- They also established he'd been devoted to writing for some time before it ever came up that he'd finished a book, and the book had already been published for some time before the rest of the team (except probably Gibbs) even knew about it.

 - Averted in Stargate SG-1 in the episode "Citizen Joe," when Joe, a barber forms a mental connection to O'Neill via Ancient technology and becomes obsessed with trying, unsuccessfully, to publish the stories of SG-1's exploits in various magazines.